Nicola Pagett

-Nicola Mary Pagett Scott (15 June 1945 – 3 March 2021), known professionally as Nicola Pagett, was a British actress, known for her role as Elizabeth Bellamy in the 1970s TV drama series Upstairs, Downstairs (1971–1973), as well as being one of the leads in the sitcom Ain't Misbehavin' (1994–1995).
-Her film appearances included Anne of the Thousand Days (1969), Frankenstein: The True Story (1973), Operation Daybreak (1975), Privates on Parade (1982) and An Awfully Big Adventure (1995).
+Nicola Mary Pagett (15 June 1945 – 3 March 2021), known professionally as Nicola Pagett, was a British actress, known for her role as Elizabeth Bellamy in the 1970s TV drama series Upstairs, Downstairs (1971–1973), as well as being one of the leads in the sitcom Ain't Misbehavin' (1994–1995).
+Her film appearances included Anne of the Thousand Days (1969), Frankenstein: The True Story (1973), Operation Daybreak (1975), Privates on Parade (1983) and An Awfully Big Adventure (1995).

 Early life

 Born in Cairo, Egypt, Nicola Pagett spent most of her childhood out of Britain—in Hong Kong, Cyprus and Japan, the family moving with her father who worked for a major oil company.
 She was educated at Saint Maur International School, in Yokohama, Japan.
-In 1962 Pagett entered Britain's Royal Academy of Dramatic Art where she studied for two years.
+In 1962, Pagett entered Britain's Royal Academy of Dramatic Art where she studied for two years.

 Career

 In 1964, Pagett appeared in several productions with Worthing Repertory Company and the Glasgow Citizen's Theatre.
 Then her performance in the television play The Girl in the Picture caught the attention of Sir Robert Helpmann who cast her to tour with Vivien Leigh in the stage play La Contessa.

 In 1965, she appeared in the Incorporated Television Company (ITC) production of Gideon's Way, episode 10, "How to Retire without Really Working" in an uncredited role as girl at railway station.
 Also in 1965, under the name Nicola Paget, she appeared in Gideon's Way series 1 episode 15 called "The Alibi Man".

 She also appeared in the British TV series Danger Man in an episode called "The Mirror's New".
-She appeared in episode 13 of The Persuaders! and episode 7 of Special Branch.
+She appeared in The Persuaders! in the episode "The Long Goodbye", and two episodes of Special Branch.

-After starring as Florence Maybrick in an episode of Wicked Women (1970), she appeared as Elizabeth Bellamy in the British series Upstairs, Downstairs.
+Between 1971 to 1973 she appeared as Elizabeth Bellamy in the British series Upstairs, Downstairs.

 This was followed in 1975 by an appearance in the British television police drama, The Sweeney.
 Pagett appeared in the episode Stoppo Driver in which she played the character of Sara Prince, part of a family of criminals involved in the kidnap of the wife of Detective Constable Brian Cooney, a Flying Squad driver.

 In May 1976, she appeared as Bella Manningham in Gas Light at the Criterion Theatre, London, with Peter Vaughan and Anton Rodgers.

 She played the title role in the 1977 BBC adaptation of Anna Karenina and gave a memorable performance in David Nobbs's TV series A Bit of a Do.
-She appeared in films such as The Viking Queen (1967), Come Back Peter (1969), Anne of the Thousand Days (1969), There's a Girl in My Soup (1970), Frankenstein: The True Story (1973), Operation Daybreak (1975), Oliver's Story (1978), Privates on Parade (1982) and An Awfully Big Adventure (1995).
-She appeared in leading roles (as the young Irish bride Conor) in the 1980 Australian mini-series The Timeless Land and in the 1994 to 1995 sitcom Ain't Misbehavin'.
+She appeared in films such as The Viking Queen (1967), Come Back Peter (1969), Anne of the Thousand Days (1969), There's a Girl in My Soup (1970), Frankenstein: The True Story (1973), Operation Daybreak (1975), Oliver's Story (1978), Privates on Parade (1983), Scoop (1987) and An Awfully Big Adventure (1995).
+She appeared in leading roles (as the young Irish bride Conor) in the 1980 Australian mini-series The Timeless Land and Sonia Drysdale in the 1994 to 1995 sitcom Ain't Misbehavin'.